 When an actress gets pregnant, this not-usually-planned-for event is usually written into the show as the character getting pregnant.
 However, sometimes the writers decide not to include the pregnancy, perhaps because there's just no way in hell it can be written in convincingly, it doesn't fit with the storyline, or perhaps it's just that Status Quo Is God.
 In this case, the camera crews commonly resort to various tricks, all of which are almost always ineffective, to avoid the actress' bump being noticed, such as:

 The actress wears lots of loose, baggy clothes to conceal the hump.

 The sudden, unprecedented wearing of heavy overcoats etc. which are much too big for her, with absolutely no explanation— particularly for a character who normally wears form-fitting clothes.

-The use of Scenory Censors: for example, she carries lots of paper bags in front of her belly, or stands (like pictured at top) behind chairs, countertops, or other objects that block the view of her below her midsection.
+The use of Scenery Censors: for example, she carries lots of paper bags in front of her belly, or stands (as pictured above) behind chairs, countertops, or other objects that block the view of her below her midsection.

 She sits down a lot; in the late stages of pregnancy, this often entails some sort of blanket over herself to hide the bump.
 Such "supine shots" are filmed for prolonged periods, with no direct views of her ever actively getting up or sitting down.

 The cameramen just make sure to never get shots below their upper chest.